 Purchasing the freehold of a house is something that is particular to the New Towns and some areas of London.
 For that reason, not all solicitors use this legislation on a regular basis.

 If you do not have a solicitor that you use regularly, any solicitors within the district will be able to help you on this matter.
 They liaise with our legal department on a regular basis for their clients and will be able to advise and undertake this work on your behalf.

 The council cannot recommend any firms in particular.

-For further details and an informal discussion, contact Corporate Property on 01707 357456 or email a Corporate Property Support Officer.
+For further details and an informal discussion, contact Estates and Development on 01707 357456 or email a Corporate Property Support Officer.

 For independent advice, consult with your solicitor or mortgage provider.
 Your mortgage provider may well offer to provide a loan to buy the freehold of your property.